ShradhaR/blockchain-developer-bootcamp-final-project/README.md

 test: Unit test cases for smart contracts.

 <h2>Installation Details</h2>
-This project can be run locally or on Ropsten testnet.
-Truffle.config file has both configurations specified.
+<p>This project can be run locally or on Ropsten testnet.
+Truffle.config file has both configurations specified. </p>

 <b>Prerequisite: </b>
 1. NVM v0.39.0